paul-hammant/tbd/content/index.md

   [short-lived feature branches](/short-lived-feature-branches/) are used for code-review and build checking (CI) to happen before commits land in the trunk for other developers to depend on.
-  Such branches allow developers to engage in [eager and continuous code review](/continuous-review/) of contributions before they land in the trunk.
+  Such branches allow developers to engage in [eager and continuous code review](/continuous-review/) of contributions before their code is integrated into the trunk.
 Smaller teams may [commit direct to the trunk](/committing-straight-to-the-trunk/).

 - Depending on the intended release cadence, there may be [release branches](/branch-for-release/) that are cut from the trunk on a just-in-time basis, are 'hardened' before a release (without that being a team activity), and **those branches are deleted** some time after release.
 Alternatively, there